natar-io/natar-apps/README.md

-## Nectar Pose estimator.
+## Nectar Java applications

-For now it loads configurations into redis for tests.
+Applications bundled with dependencies.

 ## How to use